sailfishos/libconnman-qt/README.rst

 `UserAgent` is a QML component providing `net.connman.Agent` D-Bus interface.

-The class `NetworkingModel` is a QML component adapting a static instance of `NetworkManager`.
-Also it provides the D-Bus interface `net.connman.Agent`.

-.. warning:: `NetworkingModel` is going to be deprecated.

 These classes are written to be re-usable in the qml environment, by setting the path property to that of an appropriate dbus path, will re-initialize the object to be used for the path given.